KJY93/Datacentric-Project-3/README.md

 a.
 For the future development of this cereal nutritional information web application, I would like to include the following features:
    * Allow user to upload images for different brand of cereals
    * Allow user to have followers
-   * ALlow user to share their favourite cereals with their followers
+   * Allow user to share their favourite cereals with their followers
    * Implement the return to previous page button

 ## Project Surface